mrapp-ke/MLRL-Boomer/doc/developer_guide/coding_standards.md

 We aim to enforce a consistent code style across the entire project.
 For this purpose, we employ the following tools:

 - For formatting the C++ code, we use [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
-The desired C++ code style is defined in the file [.clang-format](https://github.com/mrapp-ke/MLRL-Boomer/blob/fece21c929043d8009aab9d52f3ed2fd03d1a191/.clang-format) in the project's root directory.
+The desired C++ code style is defined in the file `.clang-format` in the project's root directory.
-- We use [YAPF](https://github.com/google/yapf) to enforce the Python code style defined in the file [.style.yapf](https://github.com/mrapp-ke/MLRL-Boomer/blob/fece21c929043d8009aab9d52f3ed2fd03d1a191/.style.yapf).
-In addition, [isort](https://github.com/PyCQA/isort) is used to keep the ordering of imports in Python and Cython source files consistent according to the configuration file [.isort.cfg](https://github.com/mrapp-ke/MLRL-Boomer/blob/fece21c929043d8009aab9d52f3ed2fd03d1a191/.isort.cfg) and [pylint](https://pylint.org/) is used to check for common issues in the Python code according to the configuration file [.pylintrc](https://github.com/mrapp-ke/MLRL-Boomer/blob/fece21c929043d8009aab9d52f3ed2fd03d1a191/.pylintrc).
+- We use [YAPF](https://github.com/google/yapf) to enforce the Python code style defined in the file `.style.yapf`.
+In addition, [isort](https://github.com/PyCQA/isort) is used to keep the ordering of imports in Python and Cython source files consistent according to the configuration file `.isort.cfg` and [pylint](https://pylint.org/) is used to check for common issues in the Python code according to the configuration file `.pylintrc`.
 - For applying a consistent style to Markdown files, including those used for writing the documentation, we use [mdformat](https://github.com/executablebooks/mdformat).
+- We apply [yamlfix](https://github.com/lyz-code/yamlfix) to YAML files to enforce the code style defined in the file `.yamlfix.toml`.

 If you have modified the project's source code, you can check whether it adheres to our coding standards via the following command: